samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 A probabilistic data structure used to estimate the cardinality of a set.

-For the scope of this post, we are going to focus on all the Redis types except bitmaps and hyperloglogs that we'll be visiting on a future post handling an advanced Redis use case.
-Being a data structure server, we can also refer to the data types as data structures.
+For the scope of this post, we are going to focus on all the Redis types except bitmaps and hyperloglogs.
+We'll visit those on a future post handling an advanced Redis use case.

 ## Strings